Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Introduction

+While the filling-in effect has an obvious benefit for image inpainting, it can also lead to more powerful optic flow methods.
+It produces a dense flow field from the sparse information of the data term.
+Surprisingly, the parts of the flow field that are filled in by the diffusion-like regularization terms are usually the ones with the highest confidence~\cite{BW05}.

-If diffusion-based inpainting is performed on noisy data, the noisy mask pixels remain unchanged during the process, while the unknown areas in between are interpolated smoothly by averaging information from the noisy pixels.
-We thus have a scenario, where {\em the inpainted data can be more reliable than the known data} -- an observation that may appear paradoxical at first glance.
-For variational optic flow estimation~\cite{HS81, NE86, WS01} a similar effect occurs: In \cite{BW05}, the authors show that the parts of the flow field that are filled in by the diffusion-like regularization terms are usually the ones with the highest confidence.
-These considerations, which we visualize in \Cref{fig:introduction}, suggest to study this filling-in effect for the denoising of images and to pursue the unconventional idea of denoising by inpainting.
+\Cref{fig:introduction} shows a similar but hitherto hardly studied effect when performing \emph{sparse inpainting} on noisy data.
+There the known data -- the so-called \emph{mask} -- is a scattered set of pixels.
+The noisy mask pixels remain unchanged during the process, while the unknown areas in between are interpolated smoothly by averaging information from the noisy pixels.
+We thus again have a scenario, where {\em the filled-in data are more reliable than the known data}.
+In the present manuscript we study how far this idea can lead us.